 How is RAP diagnosed?

-When you or your child sees the doctor about RAP, she’ll ask about symptoms and family history.
-She’ll want to know when the pain starts and what seems to make it feel worse or better.
-Then, she’ll do a thorough physical exam.
+When you or your child sees the doctor about RAP, they’ll ask about symptoms and family history.
+They’ll want to know when the pain starts and what seems to make it feel worse or better.
+Then, they’ll do a thorough physical exam.

 The results of these tests will help your doctor decide what kind of treatment will help you or your child the most.
 If a specific health issue is making your stomach hurt, you’ll need to get treatment for that problem.
 Your doctor could also suggest lifestyle changes like eating different foods or finding ways to manage stress.
 Often, a mix of different things helps.

 If your belly pain keeps coming back for 6 months and your doctor can’t find a medical reason why, you may have functional abdominal pain.

 Let your doctor know right away if you or your child has:

 - Blood in your stool, vomit, or pee

 - Yellow-looking skin